marko-knoebl/slides/sections/git/14-commits-and-branches-en.md

 _branches_ allow development to happen on different tasks in parallel

 The default branch is usually called _master_ or _main_

+In git a branch is a pointer to a specific commit

 ## Commits and branches